mirrorleos/pistonLamp/README.md

 This year I had to make a present for Luca, one of my closest friends who happens to be really into cars.

 ## 💡 The idea
-Even if I know Luca really well, it's always hard to find a good gift for a person with a very restricted budget and without consulting with anyone (more on that later).
+Even if I know Luca really well, it's always hard to find a good gift for a person with a very restricted budget and without consulting with anyone.
 I kept remebering in my head that he always wanted to make a lamp out of old objects that no longer can have their proper function, but it seemed an idea too hard to be made reality.

 That changed the moment my father, out of nowhere, told me he had to go (for work reasons) to a local company that rectifies cilinders of dead/damaged engines to bring them back to life.
-He also told me that they most likely had a pile of old and damaged pistons that no longer had a use.
+He also told me that they most likely had a pile of old and damaged pistons that no longer had a use. \
 I had an idea for the present: if they were kind enough to give me an old piston (for free) I could put an led ring inside and make a lamp out of it.

 ## 📑 To the project board